andrewbolster/andrewbolster.github.io/_drafts/my-basic-python-data-science-setup.md

 I'll try to keep this page updated with "my 'best' practice" setup and workflow.
 Slap me around if I've messed anything up in these instructions, or to comment on how I'm totally wrong!

+If there's a decent level of interest in this, I might put together a proper course for this stuff, lemme know if that's something that'd be useful!
+(Otherwise I'll just keep ranting at Meetups! :trollface: )